 The DAG in Fig. 2.7, which is a slightly more detailed version of the previous DAG for a study of the relation between red meat consumption and CRC, represents the DAG creator's understanding of the data-generation process.
 This DAG indicates that a family history of CRC is thought to affect red meat consumption (most probably by motivating one to consume less) and that a family history of CRC may also cause CRC.
-It also indicates that diabetes is thought to affect red meat consumption and that diabetes may cause CRC.
-Because there is no arrow from family history of CRC to diabetes or from diabetes to family history of CRC, the DAG also suggests that the two variables have no causal relation with each other and therefore would be expected to have no association, as revealed in the data.
+It also indicates that diabetes is thought to affect red meat consumption and row from family history of CRC to diabetes or from diabetes to family history of CRC, the DAG also suggests that the two variables have no causal relation with each other and therefore would be expected to have no association, as revealed in the data.
 Note that there may also be an arrow from diabetes to hospitalization, but this is omitted for simplicity. (text continues on page 36)